Making a larger charitable gift in 2013 may offer certain advantages

-The special tax rates on long-term capital gains are scheduled to expire Dec.
-31, 2012.
-Starting in 2013, the tax rate on realized long-term capital gains will stand at 20 percent (or 10 percent if a taxpayer is in the 15 percent tax bracket) and capital gain income will also be subject to an additional 3.8 percent Medicare tax.
+As you have likely read or heard, the special tax rates on long-term capital gains expired in 2012 and now stand at 20 percent (or 10 percent if a taxpayer is in the 15 percent tax bracket) – plus capital gain income is also being taxed an additional 3.8 percent for Medicare.

-Many financial advisors tell us they are urging clients to consider selling highly appreciated securities in 2012 before the new capital gains tax rate takes effect.
-Donors who are contemplating such a strategy – and who are planning to fund a charitable commitment to Millikin in 2012 – may also wish to consider gifting the highly appreciated securities to fund their charitable commitment.
-Such a gift qualifies for a charitable gift deduction at 100 percent of market value (to the extent provided by law) at the time of gift – even though the donor's cost basis may be significantly lower.
+Donors making larger gifts usually consider tax efficiency in their decision-making process, and many financial advisors tell us they are urging clients to consider gifting highly appreciated securities to charities in 2013 so as to maximize tax efficiency.
+Such gifts qualify for a charitable gift deduction at 100 percent of market value (to the extent provided by law) at the time of gift – even though the donor's cost basis may be significantly lower.
 The transaction is also free of any capital gain tax burden as it is the tax-exempt charity – Millikin – that will sell the securities in order to realize the gift.

 FOR MORE DETAILS